Engagement & CRM Β· Guide

 TL;DR

-Most cadence failures are not messaging failures.
-They are timing and channel-selection failures: too many touches too fast, one channel used for every step, and no variation by lead quality tier.
+Most cadence failures are timing and channel-selection failures: too many touches too fast, one channel for every step, no variation by lead quality tier.

 What this guide covers